placesapps/Longhorn-MS-Clone/content/articles/2016-12-17-aero-done-right/index.md

 url: /aero-done-right
 featured_image: 4074-dwm-jade.png
 categories:
-  - Feature review
+  - Features
-  - Tutorials
+  - User Guides

 ---
 A lot of people have been struggling to get Aero to work in build 4074.
 In this post I want to show you how Aero can be enabled along with a little bit of its history.
 If you came here looking for information about Aurora, please see my post about [Aurora & Aero](/aurora-aero).